-If their request is refused, the parent must decide whether to accept the offer of a place for the normal age group (September 2021), or to refuse it and make an in-year application (in the second half of the Summer Term) for admission to Year 1 for the September following the child's fifth birthday (September 2022).

-It is very likely that the Year 1 group may not have available places as it will have 30 children transferring from the 2021/2022 Reception year group.
+If their request is refused, the parents must decide whether to accept the offer of a place in the normal age group (September 2024), or to refuse it and make an in-year application (in the second half of the Summer Term) for admission to Year 1 for the September following the child's fifth birthday (September 2025).
+It is very likely that the Year 1 group may not have available places as it will have 30 children transferring form the 2023/24 Reception year group.

 Until the child reaches compulsory school age, parents may also request that s/he attends part-time.
-In such cases, detailed arrangements should be discussed with the head teacher
+In such cases, detailed arrangements should be discussed with the headteacher.

-Parents (see Note 1) wishing to apply for the Reception Year in September 2021 must complete the common application form provided by their home local authority (the home LA).
+Parents (see Note 1) wishing to apply for the Reception Year in September 2024 must complete the common application form provided by their home local authority (the home LA).
 The home LA is the LA in whose area the parents live at the time of the application.
-The form must be returned to that LA no later than 15 January 2021.
-Applications received after this date will normally only be considered after all those received on or before the cut-off date.
-Offers and refusals of places will be posted by the home LA on 16 April 2021.
+The form must be returned to that LA no later than 15 January 2024.
+Applications received after this date will normally only be considered after all those received on or before the cut-off date Offers and refusals of places will be sent by the home LA on 17 April 2024.